 Programming language

-The source code for a simple computer program written in the C programming language.
-The gray lines are comments that help explain the program to humans in a natural language.
+The source code for a computer program in C. The gray lines are comments that explain the program to humans.
 When compiled and run, it will give the output "Hello, world!".

 1. ^ Aaby, Anthony (2004).
 Introduction to Programming Languages.
 Archived from the original on 8 November 2012.
 Retrieved 29 September 2012.